Azure/iot-edge-opc-proxy-api-csharp/README.md

 The following samples are included to demonstrate the use of the .net API:

 - An [OPC UA client](/samples/opc-ua/readme.md) that shows how the [OPC-Foundation reference stack](https://github.com/OPCFoundation/UA-.NETStandardLibrary) can be used to relay OPC UA from the cloud to machines in a local gateway network.

-- PNetCat - A [Netcat like proxy client](/samples/netcat/readme.md) that you can use to interact with an arbitrary host and port in the proxy network and for example tunnel SSH using the ssh proxy option.
-It supports port bridge server and stdin/stdout netcat mode.

-- A [Simple TCP/IP services client](/samples/simple/tcp/readme.md) that demonstrates different socket API calls.

-- A [Browser client](/samples/simple/dns/readme.md) that uses the remote browsing capabilities of the proxy.
-Use it to enumerate services and resolve host names across all proxies.

-- A simple [Reverse HTTP Web Proxy](/samples/http/readme.md) that shows how you can access a web server in the proxy network through a reverse Web proxy Server implemented using ASP.Net Core and Kestrel.

 # Support and Contributions